 Have you ever wondered why the surface of the Earth looks the way it does today?
 Does it look the same as it did 100 years ago?
-Actually, the Earth's landscape is continually being shaped and molded by different forces of nature.
-Things like water, wind, ice and temperature have all had a hand in making the Earth look the way it does today.
+The Earth's landscape is continually being shaped and modified by the forces of nature.
+Wind, ice, water and temperature have all had a hand in making the Earth look the way it does today.
 These processes are called erosion, which is the wearing away of the Earth by natural processes.
-There are several different types of erosion: chemical, water, wind, glacier and temperature.
-(List these on the board.)
-We are going to learn more about these types today.
+Several different types of erosion exist: chemical, water, wind, glacier and temperature.
+(List them on the board.)
+We are going to learn more about them today.

 Chemical erosion is a reaction that usually involves acid rain.
 Acid rain is rain that has been polluted by chemicals in the air.
-These chemicals change the pH of the rainwater and can be harmful to streams, lakes, forests and the animals living there.
-Acid rain can also be harmful to buildings and decorative statues by breaking away the materials in which the structures are constructed.
-If you have ever visited Mammoth Cave in Kentucky or Carlsbad Cavern in New Mexico, then you have seen the affects of chemical erosion.
-Both of these caves were actually carved out of the land by chemical reactions!
-Engineers are working on acid rain and chemical erosion by creating cleaner burning fuels and machines (e.g., cars) that do not release as much pollution into the air.
+These chemicals change the pH of the rainwater and can be harmful to streams, lakes, forests and the animals living iin them.
+Acid rain can also be harmful to buildings and decorative statues by breaking down the materials from which the structures are made.
+If you have ever visited Mammoth Cave in Kentucky or Carlsbad Cavern in New Mexico, then you have seen the effects of chemical erosion.
+Both of these caves were carved out of solid land by chemical reactions!
+Engineers are working on acid rain and chemical erosion by creating cleaner burning fuels and machines (such as cars) that release less pollution into the air.

 Wind erosion happens when wind blows away the top layer of soil or sand.
 Some of the tiny particles of sand that are carried away by the wind act like sandpaper, wearing down larger objects as they pass.
 Wind erosion can create and move entire sand dunes, shape rocks and other structures, and cause dust storms.
 The Dust Bowl of the 1930s is a good example of the damage wind erosion can cause.
-Engineers work on developing technologies that will help reduce the effects of wind erosion for farmers.
+Engineers develope technologies that help to reduce the effects of wind erosion for farmers.

 Glacier erosion is not as common as other types of erosion.
 A glacier is created by fallen snow that has been pressed into large areas of hard ice on land.
-These glaciers are slowly being pulled downhill by gravity, and wear away at the Earth's surface as they move.
+These glaciers are slowly pulled downhill by gravity, and wear away at the Earth's surface as they move.
 Have you ever ridden on the Matterhorn at Disneyland?
-The Matterhorn is an actual mountain in Europe that was formed by glacier (ice) erosion.
-Glacier erosion has caused many large rock formations on Earth, such as Yosemite Falls in California and the Grand Tetons in Utah.
+The original Matterhorn is a mountain in Europe that was formed by glacier (ice) erosion.
+Glacier erosion has caused many large rock formations on Earth, such as Yosemite Falls in California and the Grand Tetons in Wyoming.

-Lastly, you have probably noticed that sidewalks are not just continuous sheets of concrete, but rather have grooves in them.
-We often call these grooves "cracks" in the sidewalk.
-Why do you think they are there?
-These grooves actually help prevent the sidewalk from cracking too much by allowing it to grow and shrink as the weather gets warm and cold.
+Have you ever noticed that sidewalks are not continuous sheets of concrete?
+They have grooves or cuts in them that we often call "cracks" in the sidewalk.
+Why are they there?
+These grooves are called "control joints" and they are intentionally designed to help prevent the sidewalk from cracking too much by giving it room to grow and shrink as the weather fluctuates between hot and cold.
 This is called temperature erosion.
 Temperature erosion can cause metals or concrete to break, such as roads and bridges.

-Engineers need to learn about and understand erosion in order to safely design and build structures for people to use and visit.
+Engineers must learn about and understand erosion in order to safely design and build structures for people to use and visit.
 Engineers also learn about erosion to help protect existing land formations and monuments that document our world's history.
-Civil engineers use their knowledge of erosion to design buildings, roads and bridges in areas that might not have a lot of natural erosion or by using sturdy materials to build them that resist erosion.
-Environmental engineers plant trees and other plants in order to help prevent wind and water erosion from damaging land.
-(Plants and trees have ample roots underground that help hold the Earth and soil around them in place.)
-Engineers also design highways, overpasses and sidewalks in a way that allows them to expand and contract with temperature changes so that they will not crack too much (e.g., the grooves in the sidewalk), remaining safe for their users.
+Civil engineers use their knowledge of erosion to design buildings, roads and bridges in areas that might not have a lot of natural erosion or by using sturdy materials that resist erosion.
+Environmental engineers plant trees and other vegetation in order to help prevent wind and water erosion from damaging land.
+Plant and tree roots limit erosion by helping to hold the soil in place.
+Engineers also design highways, overpasses and sidewalks in a way that allows the materials to expand and contract with temperature changes so that they will not crack too much, and thus remain strong and safe for their users.

 Lesson Background & Concepts for Teachers (Return to Contents)